The first Black ‘Bachelor’ says antebellum photo controversy highlights the show’s ‘much bigger’ race issue

 “Chris’s failure to receive and understand the emotional labor that my friend Rachel Lindsay was taking on by graciously and patiently explaining the racist history of the Antebellum South, a painful history that every American should understand intimately, was troubling and painful to watch,” he added.
 “As Black people and allies immediately knew and understood, it was a clear reflection of a much larger issue that The Bachelor franchise has fallen short on addressing adequately for years.”

-James’ turn as Bachelor isn’t over yet.
-In the episodes that have yet to air, Kirkconnell is one of just three contestants remaining and Harrison still appears as host, despite now having stepped back.
+James’s turn as Bachelor isn’t over yet.
+In the episodes that have yet to air, Kirkconnell is one of just three contestants remaining, and Harrison still appears as host, despite now having stepped back.
 This makes watching the show “weird,” tweeted “Bachelor” blogger and spoiler Reality Steve, who added: “Nothing about any of these storylines are relevant anymore, knowing what we know now.”

 For his part, James said he’s still processing his experience with the show.